SERVICE DOGS FREQUENTLY ASKED QUESTIONS

 Industry cost to select, raise, train, and place one mobility assistance service dog is estimated to be $22,000 to $25,000.
 Producing one mobility assistance service dog requires approximately 1500 to 1800 hours of training by our training staff.
 Volunteer puppy raisers, long- and short-term respites, socializers, and advanced fosters also spend countless hours reinforcing the basic obedience and advanced training our dogs get from our professional trainers.

-What is the cost of a Smoky Mountain Service Dog to the veteran?
+What is the cost of a Smoky Mountain Service Dog to the client?

-We place our dogs at no cost to our veterans other than associated training camp fees such as lodging, meals and travel expenses which are reimbursable by VA service dog insurance benefits.
-The SMSD Veteran Liaison assists the veteran in applying for those benefits through the VA.
+We place our dogs at no cost to our clients and cover training camp lodging fees (breakfast included).
+Lunch and snacks are covered during training camp sessions.
+Additional travel expenses such as fuel, tolls, and meals may be reimbursable by VA service dog veterinary benefits.
+The SMSD Veteran Liaison assists the Veteran in applying for those benefits through the VA.

 What is the application process to acquire a Smoky Mountain Service Dog?